2023 Spring Recital

-- Dress Rehearsal is MANDATORY and will be Saturday, May 18 at Pinnacle High School.
+- Dress Rehearsal is MANDATORY and will be Saturday, May 20 at the venue

-- There is to be no photography or recording of any kind during the performances.
-DVDs will be available for purchase.
+- There is to be no photography or videography of any kind during the performances.
+Professional recordings will be available for purchase.

 Hair and Makeup Recommendations

 To secure hair into a bun, you will need a brush, one hair elastic, and about a dozen bobby pins, depending on length and thickness of hair.
 A hair net and hair spray should be used for performances.
 Large hair pins, comb, and hair gel as needed.

 1. Lightly dampen hair (or comb out freshly washed hair), comb or brush through.

 2. Smooth hair back from the face with a brush, secure hair tightly in a ponytail with an elastic band.
 Position pony tail where you want the bun to be.
 (For spring recital, ballet classes will have a high bun, angled from the line of the chin.
 Buns for winter performance may be low, center, or high.)